Semi-Dirac and Weyl Fermions in Transition Metal Oxides

-{\it Electronic structure:} The band dispersion of tetragonal SrNbO$_3$ in the presence of SOC, obtained from our \textit{ab initio} calculations~\cite{SM} along various high-symmetry momenta in the Brillouin zone is shown in Figs.~\ref{fig2}(a).
-The three $t_{2g}$ orbitals of Nb $4d$ state predominantly populate the Fermi level, as in the case of cubic SrNbO$_3$~\cite{Bigi_PRM2020,Park_CommunPhys2020}.
-Due to the zone folding at the Brillouin zone boundary, the bands along the $\rm P$-$\rm N$ momentum direction are four-fold degenerate in the absence of SOC, creating line nodes.
-The degeneracy of these nodal lines is lifted everywhere, except at the high symmetry points, when SOC is turned on, as described in \ref{fig2}(b).
-The TRS and the nonsymmorphic symmetry protect the four-fold degeneracy at the $\rm P$ point, giving rise to the 3D semi-Dirac point at an energy approximately 0.0662~eV above the Fermi level.
-Three other Dirac points appear at the $\rm N$ point at energies 0.5~eV above the Fermi level.
+{\bf \\Electronic structure:} The \textit{ab initio} band dispersion of tetragonal SrNbO$_3$ with a finite SOC along high-symmetry momenta is shown in Fig.~\ref{fig2}(a)~\cite{SM}.
+The $t_{2g}$ orbitals of Nb $4d$ state predominantly populate the Fermi level, as in the case of cubic SrNbO$_3$~\cite{Bigi_PRM2020,Park_CommunPhys2020}.
+Due to the zone folding, the bands along the $\rm P$-$\rm N$ momentum direction are four-fold degenerate without SOC, creating line nodes.
+The degeneracy of these nodal lines is lifted everywhere, except at the high symmetry points, when SOC is turned on, as shown in Fig.~\ref{fig2}(b).
+The TRS and the nonsymmorphic symmetry protect the semi-Dirac degeneracy at the $\rm P$ point at $E\! \approx \!0.0662$~eV.
+Three other Dirac points appear at the $\rm N$ point above $E\!=\!0.5$~eV.

-Being away from the Fermi level, the Dirac points at the $\rm N$ point may not be accessible to electronic transport; here we, therefore, focus on the semi-Dirac point at the $\rm P$ point.
-Yet, replacing Nb with other transition-metal element such as Mo might tune the Fermi level close to the Dirac points at the N point.
-The Fermi surfaces of the three spin-orbit coupled $t_{2g}$ orbitals are depicted in Fig.~\ref{fig2}(c)-(e).
-Due to the linear dispersion near the semi-Dirac point, a small doping by external gating or chemical doping can tune the Fermi level to the semi-Dirac point, creating the possibility to obtain a quantized Berry phase and a very high-mobility conduction~\cite{Wang_PRB2011,Liang_NMat2015,Veit_NatComm2018}.
-Also, the presence of the semi-Dirac points in the asymmetric, convex Fermi surface is expected to produce a large nonsaturating magnetoresistance~\cite{He_NatCommun2019,Vashist_PRB2019,Zhang_PRB2019}.
+Being away from the Fermi level, the Dirac points at the $\rm N$ point may not be accessible to transport; here we, therefore, focus on the semi-Dirac point at the $\rm P$ point.
+Yet, replacing Nb with other transition-metal element such as Mo can tune the Fermi level close to the Dirac points at the N point.
+The Fermi surfaces of the spin-orbit coupled $t_{2g}$ orbitals are depicted in Fig.~\ref{fig2}(c)-(e).
+Due to the linear dispersion near the semi-Dirac point, a small chemical doping or gating can tune the Fermi level to the semi-Dirac point, creating the possibility to obtain a quantized Berry phase and a very high-mobility conduction~\cite{Wang_PRB2011,Liang_NMat2015,Veit_NatComm2018}.
+Also, the presence of the semi-Dirac points in the asymmetric, convex Fermi surface can produce a large nonsaturating magnetoresistance~\cite{He_NatCommun2019,Vashist_PRB2019,Zhang_PRB2019}.

-{\it Topological invariant:} We investigate the topological properties of the compound under consideration, tetragonal SrNbO$_3$, by using two protocols---first, by looking at the Berry curvature, and second, by computing the topological invariant of the Bloch bands.
+{\bf \\Topological invariant:} The topological properties of tetragonal SrNbO$_3$ are investigated by two protocols---first, by looking at the Berry curvature, and second, by computing the topological invariant of the Bloch bands.
 The Berry curvature is given by~\cite{Wang_PRB2006}